5 Common Application Mistakes you should avoid while applying to colleges in the US

 1. Not choosing the right mix of universities

 Based on your academic credentials, financial requirements and location you would have chosen a few universities and marked them safe, ambitious or moderate depending on your chances of admission to each.
-5 ambitious, 3 medium and 2 safe schools is what students usually go for while applying.
+5 ambitious, 3 medium and 2 safe schools is what students usually go for while applying to study in the USA.

 However, given the current competitive scenario, be sure to revisit your shortlist with due research on past GRE scores, your academics, and if required, go for more safe universities to ensure some admits.